 - SE (Somatic Experiencing) – occurs at least twice per week

-Furthermore, each day will end on a positive note by allowing residents to gather together and reflect through a Gifts and Blessings Ceremony.
+Furthermore, each day at our rehab will end on a positive note by allowing residents to gather together and reflect through a Gifts and Blessings Ceremony.

-Should a resident require stabilization services while engaged in Sierra Tucson’s residential programming, he or she is able to partake in the services supplied by Desert Flower Hospital before returning to residential treatment.
+Should a resident require stabilization services while engaged in our OCD rehab’s residential treatment, he or she is able to partake in the services supplied by Desert Flower Behavioral Health Inpatient Unit before returning to residential treatment.
 The staff of professionals conducts an ongoing assessment of each resident’s progress and needs and offers assistance in making this transition smooth so as to continue the process of healing with as little disruption as possible.

-Sierra Tucson’s method for providing all-encompassing care for every resident who comes for treatment includes thorough discharge planning and continuing care services that are second-to-none.
-Once a resident engages in services to treat OCD at Sierra Tucson, a comprehensive continued care plan is devised so that they can remain successful once treatment is complete.
-Those partaking in the services at Desert Flower Hospital meet with continued care staff to assess each individual’s needs and plan for discharge.
-Those engaged in the residential programming at Sierra Tucson meet with the same continued care staff and regional outreach specialists and partake in lectures and one-on-one planning sessions to ensure quality referrals and to establish any follow-up appointments that may be required once they have been discharged.
+Sierra Tucson’s method for providing the best all-encompassing care for every resident who comes for treatment includes thorough discharge planning and continuing care services that are second-to-none.
+Once a resident engages in services to treat OCD at our treatment center, a comprehensive continued care plan is devised so that they can remain successful once treatment is complete.
+Those partaking in the services at Desert Flower meet with continued care staff to assess each individual’s needs and plan for discharge.
+Those engaged in the residential treatment at our rehab meet with the same continued care staff and regional outreach specialists and partake in lectures and one-on-one planning sessions to ensure quality referrals and to establish any follow-up appointments that may be required once they have been discharged.

-Furthermore, residents exiting the residential programming, along with their family members, can benefit from The Connections Program.
-This program includes 12-month-long case management services that are in place to offer ongoing and substantial support to former residents.
-A representative from this program contacts residents 48 hours after they are discharged and is available to assist these individuals in seeking and receiving the additional services they need in order to remain successful in the process of healing and recovery.
+Furthermore, residents exiting the residential treatment center, along with their family members, can benefit from The Connections Program.
+This treatment plan includes 12-month-long case management services that are in place to offer ongoing and substantial support to former residents.
+A representative from this plan contacts residents 48 hours after they are discharged and is available to assist these individuals in seeking and receiving the additional services they need in order to remain successful in the process of healing and recovery.

-Lastly, former residents can take part in the Alumni Relations affiliated with Sierra Tucson.
+Lastly, former residents can take part in the Alumni Relations affiliated with our OCD treatment center.
 These services include groups offered through outpatient centers, which are located across the United States.

-If you or a loved one wishes to receive the superior care that has improved the lives of many individuals who have struggled with OCD, look no further than Sierra Tucson.
+If you or a loved one wishes to receive the best care that has improved the lives of many individuals who have struggled with OCD, look no further than our rehab.
 The life you have envisioned can begin here.